Hamza-Bashir4586/BorderDollar-Transaction-Simulator/README.md

 Technologies:

+  Solidity:
-I have built out the back end using Solidity, building 2 ERC-20 smart contracts (one for $STB and one for $UDST clone )
+  I have built out the back end using Solidity, building 2 ERC-20 smart contracts (one for $STB and one for $UDST clone ) both with basic Mint, Burn, Transfer, and info Functions,

+  Blockchain + Web3:
-both with basic Mint, Burn, Transfer, and info Functions, the contracts are being hosted on a local ETH Blockchain Network (Ganache), with plans to host them on a non-local test network once fully built out
+  the contracts are being hosted on a local ETH Blockchain Network (Ganache), with plans to host them on a non-local test network once fully built out

+  Node.JS:
   I have unit tests built in Node.JS testing all basic smart contract functions and event emitters.

   I am pulling real-time currency info using google finance and extracting the pricing elements, its high quality currency data that is updated every 3 Mins, and I'm able to pull it for free whenever I        would   like, this is tested in my test scripts

+  Figma:
   Outside of the Backend, I have fully designed my front end in Figma, and have Built out a prototype on how the app will function and look,

   I have a video explainer attached to this message as well as a link to the prototype for you to mess with it if you would like.
 —---------------------------------------------------------

 Video Explainer: